What is Dyslexia Writing Like? Learn More via Great Examples

 At the Beginning of our homeschooling : Fifth Grade Dyslexia Writing Sample

-This dyslexia writing sample is from my son’s fifth grade year after we started homeschooling.
+This dyslexia writing sample is from my child’s fifth grade year after we started homeschooling.
 He obviously had some idea about letters and sounds.
 However, he did not have a solid understanding of phonemes.
 He could write somewhat, but his spelling was very phonetic.

 Mid-Sixth Grade Dyslexia Writing Sample

-In the second year of our homeschooling, my son’s sixth grade year, we began working on improving handwriting.
+In the second year of our homeschooling, my child’s sixth grade year, we began working on improving handwriting.
 This is an example of the improvement we made with his chronic dyslexia writing issues in one year’s time.
 Learning cursive DID improve his word and letter spacing.

 Mid-Seventh Grade Dyslexia Writing Sample

 In the third year of our homeschooling, we continued working on improving handwriting.
 This was the point where I became concerned that his spelling abilities were not going to come along with his reading and writing abilities.
-Also, my son was still having difficulty with handwriting.
+Also, my child was still having difficulty with handwriting.
 Therefore, I began considering keyboarding as a long-term, assistive technology solution.

 Mid-Seventh Grade Dyslexia Writing Sample: